kyclark/gitbook-metagenomics/unix_exercises.md

 grep 51 group20_contigs.fasta >> multiple_ids
 ```

-Notice the ">>" arrows to indicate that we are *appending* to the existing "multiple_ids" file.
+Notice the "&gt;&gt;" arrows to indicate that we are _appending_ to the existing "multiple\_ids" file.

-Remove the existing "temp" files using a "*" wildcard:
+Remove the existing "temp" files using a "\*" wildcard:

 ```
 $ rm temp*
 ```

 Now let's explore more of what "sort" and "uniq" can do for us.
 We want to find which IDs are unique and which are duplicated.
-If we read the manpage ("man uniq"), we see that there are "-d" and "-u" flags for doing just that.
+If we read the manpage \("man uniq"\), we see that there are "-d" and "-u" flags for doing just that.
 However, we've already seen that input to "uniq" needs to be sorted, so we need to remember to do that:

 ```
 $ sort multiple_ids | uniq -d > temp1_ids